RachWalm/VolunteerVillage/README.md

 My Partner - Ian Harris who has been extremely supportive while I have been working on this project.

 Code institute - For all the information and course content that has contributed to the creation of this project.

+Django blog extra tutorial on slack which gave me many idea and the delete modal.